tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 ### Pre-requisites

 * Run `sbt project/universal:packageBin` command.
-Here project contains HostConfigApp and ContainerCmdApp and it depends on required components.
+Here, the project contains HostConfigApp and ContainerCmdApp and it depends on the required components.
 Ex.
 Hcd's, Assembly's etc.
 * Navigate to `project/target/universal` directory
-* Unzip file created with projects name
+* Unzip the file created with the project's name
-* Navigate to `bin` directory from unzipped content
+* Navigate to the `bin` directory from the unzipped contents

-Sbt task: `sbt project/universal:packageBin` creates following four scripts in `bin` directory:
+The sbt task: `sbt project/universal:packageBin` creates the following four scripts in the `bin` directory:

 * `trombone-host-config-app` : Responsible for starting multiple containers.
-It takes `hostconfig.conf` file as an argument which contains list of container specifications.
+It takes a `hostconfig.conf` file as an argument which contains the list of container specifications.
-* `trombone-container-cmd-app` : Responsible for starting single container or component in standalone mode.
-It takes `containerConfig.conf` file as an argument which contains single container specifications.
+* `trombone-container-cmd-app` : Responsible for starting a single container or component in standalone mode.
+It takes a `containerConfig.conf` file as an argument which contains single container specifications.
-* `trombone-host-config-app.bat` : For windows machine.
+* `trombone-host-config-app.bat` : For Windows machine.
-* `trombone-container-cmd-app.bat` : For windows machine.
+* `trombone-container-cmd-app.bat` : For Windows machine.

 **Examples:**